MPI-SWS/pgcd/CONTRIBUTING.md

 ```

 ### To run the project we reccomend PyCharm.

-* install python 2.7.9 and packages:
+Install python 2.7.9 and packages:
 * PyYAML
 * enum34
 * genpy